box/developer.box.com/guides/tooling/sdks/dotnet.md

 You can use Box .NET SDK to call Box APIs in a .NET project.

-The SDK is available for both .NET Framework 4.5 and .NET Core 1.0 or above.
+Up to version `5.8.0` the SDK is available for both .NET Framework `4.5` and .NET Core `1.0` or above.
+Starting from version `10.0.0`, SDK is available for both .NET Framework `4.6.2` and .NET `8.0` or above.
 The installation of the SDK depends on the framework used.

 <CTA to="https://github.com/box/box-windows-sdk-v2">